 Wenzhou Supermarkets

-The Wenzhou Supermarket chain opened its first store in 1998 in Tetuán – where there is also a strong Chinese community – and grew in line with the Asian population in Madrid.
-In Usera they have two establishments specialized in selling Asian food from countries such as China, Japan or Korea.
+The Wenzhou Supermarkets chain opened its first establishment in 1998 in Tetuán -where there is also a strong Chinese community- and grew as the Asian population in Madrid grew.
+In Usera they have two establishments specialized in selling Asian food from countries such as China, Japan and Korea.

-In the 1980s, the designer Alberto Corazón and the mathematician Juan José Caurcel created 17 Reloj sundials on different facades in the Moscardó neighborhood of Usera.
-Recently, through an initiative promoted by the Neighbors Association of Moscardó Neighborhood with the support of the Municipal Board of Usera, these Reloj have been restored and recovered for the heritage of the neighborhood and all the neighbors of Madrid.
+In the 1980s, the designer Alberto Corazón and the mathematician Juan José Caurcel painted 17 sundials on different facades in the Moscardó neighborhood of Usera.
+Recently, by an initiative promoted by the Moscardó Neighborhood Association with the support of the Municipal Board of Usera, these clocks have been restored and recovered for the heritage of the neighborhood and all the neighbors of Madrid.

-Some of these Reloj’s can be found on the facade of another of the neighborhood’s jewels: the Colonia Moscardó, the first public housing colony in Madrid.
+Some of these clocks can be found on the façade of another of the neighborhood’s jewels: the Colonia Moscardó, the first public housing colony in Madrid.
 It was baptized in 1929 as Colonia Salud y Ahorro and is, without a doubt, one of the obligatory stops if you visit Usera.
 One of those places that are in Madrid, but do not look like Madrid.

-📍 S everal locations in the Moscardó neighborhood of Usera
+📍 Various locations in the Moscardó neighborhood of Usera

 You may not be familiar with the name, but what you’ve probably seen before is the mythical sculpture of La Dama del Manzanares, a work of the Valencian artist Manolo Valdés in the shape of a woman’s head and 13 meters high.
 It is located at the top of La Atalaya, a pyramid-shaped viewpoint designed by the famous Catalan architect Ricardo Bofill.

-The Manzanares Linear Park is one of the green spaces it has different zones, such as the Plaza Verde (in the shape of a half moon), the Paseo de los Sentidos, the Pradera (a large lawn) or the Belvedere Park, with playgrounds, a playground, a playground for children and a playground for adults children’s.
+The Parque Lineal del Manzanares is one of the most unique green spaces in Madrid and has different areas, such as the Plaza Verde (crescent-shaped), the Paseo de los Sentidos, the Pradera (a large lawn) or the Parque del Belvedere, with children’s play ground.
 And, as its name indicates, the course of the Manzanares River crosses part of it.

 📍 Camino de Perales, s/n

-This article has been written by Alberto del Castillo, María F. Carballo, Isabel Nieto, Lucía Mos y Elena French.
+This article has been written by Alberto del Castillo, María F. Carballo, Isabel Nieto, Lucía Mos and Elena Francés.